 Abstract The first of two studies provided validity data on the Teacher Irrational Belief Scale that measures a set of beliefs of teachers previous research has found to be associated with teacher stress.
 Employing a sample of 850 primary and secondary teachers in Australia, an exploratory factor analysis resulted in four distinct factors: Self-downing, Authoritarianism, Demands for Justice, and Low Frustration Tolerance.
 These four sub-scales demonstrated adequate internal reliability and correlated with self-ratings of stress occasioned by different teaching stressors.
-In a second study, 140 teachers and 26 teachers retired from teaching because of stress completed the Teacher Irrational Belief Scale and a measure of teacher stress.
+In a second study, 140 teachers and 26 teachers retired from teaching because of stress.
 Teachers retired from teaching due to stress scored higher on sub-scales of Self-downing and Low Frustration Tolerance than teachers still teaching.
 These results are discussed in terms of Ellis' theory of REBT and implications for consultants and teacher educators offering stress management programs and support for teachers.

-$\begin{tabular}{ll} \textbf{Keywords} & Teacher stress \cdot Irrational beliefs \cdot Measurement \cdot Prevention \cdot Consultation \cdot Rational emotive behavior therapy \\ \end{tabular}$
+Keywords Teacher stress \cdot Irrational beliefs \cdot Measurement \cdot Prevention \cdot Consultation \cdot Rational emotive behavior therapy

 Over the past two decades, the number of studies of occupational stress in the teaching profession has dramatically increased reflecting growing international concern with this topic (e.g., Kyriacou 2001; Popov and Popov 2015).
 Studies indicate that approximately 60-70 % of teachers show some stress symptoms, and about 30 % of them have burnout symptoms (e.g., Bermejo-Toro and Prieto-Ursúa 2006).
 When compared with other professions, teachers report one of the highest levels of occupational stress (e.g., Smith 1989).
-Some studies show gender
+Some studies show gender differences in favour of females in the amount of teacher stress experienced (e.g., Klassen and Chiu 2010), while other studies show no effect of gender on teacher stress (e.g., Kalyva 2013).